Preterm birth: Factors during pregnancy

 Medications during pregnancy, living conditions, air pollution, smoking, illicit drugs or alcohol, infection, or physical trauma may also cause a preterm birth.

 Air pollution: Living in an area with a high concentration of air pollution is a major risk factor for preterm labor, including living near major roadways or highways where vehicle emissions are high from traffic congestion or are a route for diesel trucks that tend to emit more pollution.

 The use of fertility medication that stimulates the ovary to release multiple eggs and of IVF with embryo transfer of multiple embryos has been implicated as a risk factor for preterm birth.
 Often labor has to be induced for medical reasons; such conditions include high blood pressure, pre-eclampsia, maternal diabetes, asthma, thyroid disease, and heart disease.

 Certain medical conditions in the pregnant mother may also increase the risk of preterm birth.
 Some women have anatomical problems that prevent the baby from being carried to term.
 These include a weak or short cervix (the strongest predictor of premature birth).
 Women with vaginal bleeding during pregnancy are at higher risk for preterm birth.
 While bleeding in the third trimester may be a sign of placenta previa or placental abruption—conditions that occur frequently preterm—even earlier bleeding that is not caused by these conditions is linked to a higher preterm birth rate.
 Women with abnormal amounts of amniotic fluid, whether too much (polyhydramnios) or too little (oligohydramnios), are also at risk.
 Anxiety and depression have been linked as risk factors for preterm birth.

 The use of tobacco, cocaine, and excessive alcohol during pregnancy increases the chance of preterm delivery.
 Tobacco is the most commonly used drug during pregnancy and contributes significantly to low birth weight delivery.
 Babies with birth defects are at higher risk of being born preterm.

 Passive smoking and/or smoking before the pregnancy influences the probability of a preterm birth.
 The World Health Organization published an international study in March 2014.

-Presence of anti-thyroid antibodies is associated with an increased risk preterm birth with an odds ratio of 1.9 and 95% confidence interval of 1.1–3.5.
+Presence of anti-thyroid antibodies is associated with an increased risk of preterm birth with an odds ratio of 1.9 and 95% confidence interval of 1.1–3.5.

 Intimate violence against the mother is another risk factor for preterm birth.

-Physical trauma may case a preterm birth.
+Physical trauma may cause a preterm birth.
 The Nigerian cultural method of abdominal massage has been shown to result in 19% preterm birth among women in Nigeria, plus many other adverse outcomes for the mother and baby.
 This ought not be confused with massage therapy conducted by a fully trained and certified/licensed massage therapist or by significant others trained to provide massage during pregnancy, which—in a study involving pregnant females with prenatal depression—has been shown to have numerous positive results during pregnancy, including the reduction of preterm birth, less depression, lower cortisol, and reduced anxiety.
 In healthy women, however, no effects have been demonstrated in a controlled study.